sciZer0/7/v/README.md

 <h3 align="center">Problem 4</h3>

-The problem 4 is that, for now, in the industry, there is the mainstream wrong belief that only one single way is for a blockchain to build up its "51% attack" resistance:
+The problem 4 is that, for now, in the industry, there is the mainstream wrong belief that only one single approach is for a blockchain to build up its "51% attack" resistance:

 **the more nodes in a network, the more resilient this network is to a 51% attack.**

 At the same time, the increase in a number of nodes doesn't increase the blockchain's bandwidth proportionally, if ever.

-Such an approach means that increasing overhead (efficiency) is the target for each of the existing blockchains.
+The approach means that increasing overhead (efficiency) is the target for each of the existing blockchains.

 Ideally, a blockchain must use another, more efficient way to build up its "51% attack" resistance, remaining truly-decentralized and truly-democratic.